 The summer 2018 Call for Proposals is now closed.
 Thank you to everyone who submitted a proposal.
-Presenters will be notified if they have been selected, along with the date and time of their presentation by May 15.
+Presenters will be notified by email if they have been selected (both selected and non-selected) by May 15.

-Click here to download a PDF of the program at-a-glance.
+Click here to download PDF of the program at-a-glance.

 Unless otherwise noted, registration fees include all program sessions and materials, the opening reception on Thursday, breakfast on Friday, lunch and the closing reception on Saturday, refreshments, and all breaks.